- to depart in a haste

 - to leave quickly or being forced to leave quickly

 - to get out while things are still good

 - The police threatened to imprison everyone in the crowd that did not 23 skidoo from the park.

-- Hey, Sally, it’s too hot today, let’s twenty-three skidoo for beach.
+- Hey, Sally, it’s too hot today, let’s twenty-three skidoo for the beach.

 - The kids were plucking flowers from my garden when I shout at them, they just 23 skidoo.

 [America].
-The phrase has originated in the American slang which became popular in the beginning of the 20th century.
-It is a combination of two separate slang words which were “23” and “skidoo”.
+The phrase has originated in American slang, which became popular at the beginning of the 20th century.
+It is a combination of two separate slang words which, were “23” and “skidoo”.
 To use both would refer to getting kicked out (of somewhere) or having to leave quickly and quietly.
 The origin is said to be from the year 1906.
-The word “Skidoo” was used for a person who brought bad luck and hence had to be kicked out at ones.
+The word “Skidoo” was used for a person who brought bad luck and hence had to be kicked out at once.

-Another story for the origin of the phrase comes from the Flatiron Building which is shaped triangular and is located at the intersection of Broadway and the Fifth Avenue.
-The street is the 23rd one and men would often gather there to watch women’s skirts get blown in the wind, exposing their knees, which was caused because of the shape of the building’s ventilation grate.
-They would be asked to move away immediately and the expression 23 Skidoo came about.
-A Nicklodeon movie produced in 1906 is titled “What happened on Twenty-Third Street”.
+Another story for the origin of the phrase comes from the Flatiron Building, which is shaped triangular and is located at the intersection of Broadway and Fifth Avenue.
+The street is the 23rd one, and men would often gather there to watch women’s skirts get blown in the wind, exposing their knees, which was caused because of the shape of the building’s ventilation grate.
+They would be asked to move away immediately, and the expression 23 Skidoo came about.
+A Nickelodeon movie produced in 1906 – titled “What happened on Twenty-Third Street”.